“…and that’s how you properly set up a tent, Valerie.”

-Aaron felt deathly ill.
+Aaron felt deathly ill, his shaking knees ready to collapse at any moment.
 Looking around, he found a mix of reactions.
 Some men were grinning from ear to ear, pleased at seeing the heretic getting what he deserved.
-Some had looks of pity in their eyes, but did nothing to stop what was unfolding.
-Captain Donovan… he was just as undaunted by death and gore as usual.
+Some had looks of pity in their eyes but did nothing to stop what was unfolding.
+Captain Donovan was just as undaunted by death and gore as usual.

-Gripping the handle of his saber with both hands, Lucero infused his blade with lightning, shocking the man he had just stuck like a pig.
+Gripping the handle of his saber with both hands, Lucero charged his blade with lightning, shocking the man he had just stuck like a pig.
 But it wasn’t a quick death.

 Lucero must have intentionally powered it down, as Miles death came very, very slowly.
 His flesh burned as it was charred black, his hair caught fire, and his eyeballs started to melt and sink back into his skull.